Award-winning Denver schools

 Bill Roberts offers classes from early childhood development to eighth grade.
 And it’s energy-efficient campus in heated and cooled by geothermal renewable energy.

-The Swigert-McAuliffe International campus includes two separate schools: Swigert International School serves ECE through third grade – the school will add fourth grade during the 2013-2014 school year before incorporating fifth grade the following year.
-McAuliffe International School also serves sixth grade, but will eventually serve seventh and eighth grade (adding one grade each year).
+The Swigert-McAuliffe International campus includes two separate schools: Swigert International School serves ECE through fourth grade – the school will add fifth grade during the 2014-15 school year.
+McAuliffe International School also serves sixth and seventh grade, but will serve eighth grade during the 2014-15 year.
+Additionally, McAuliffe will relocate to Park Hill in August 2015, and Denver Discovery School will open in its place.

-The Swigert-McAuliffe campus is located at 3480 Syracuse St.
+The current Swigert-McAuliffe campus is located at 3480 Syracuse St.

 Early Childcare/Daycare Schools